A Chocolate Orange update for 2019

 I never wanted to celebrate Christmas again when Elliott passed away just before Christmas in 2010 aged 4.
 But then I decided I wanted to do something positive to cherish his memory.
 Elliott never gave up despite all that was thrown at him from the day he was born.
 He completely changed my life and made me focus on the important things, caring for others, kindness and being thankful for every day.
 So I started an appeal for chocolate oranges to collect as many as possible for the following Christmas in Elliott’s memory.
 I wanted to say thank you to those who care and for the incredible work they do for all our loved ones.

-The DWP has been fantastic in supporting me, and the challenge has grown year on year.
+The DWP and other government departments have been fantastic in supporting me, and the challenge has grown year on year.
 Across the country, you’ll see pyramids of chocolate oranges in DWP offices as colleagues get into the Christmas spirit and donate in Elliott’s memory.

 It’s a difficult time of year for many people and I feel that we all need some hope in life.
 By doing this challenge every year I’ve managed to touch the hearts of many, help people who have suffered their own loss and spread a bit of cheer at Christmas.